Curt Casali: Chicago Cubs (2024)

 On February 13, 2024, Casali signed a minor league contract with the Miami Marlins.
 He was released on March 26 before signing with the Chicago Cubs on minor league contract on March 29.
 In 23 games for the Triple–A Iowa Cubs, Casali batted .362/.489/.551 with two home runs and 11 RBI.
 On May 14, he was released by the Cubs organization.

 Second stint with San Francisco Giants (2024)

 On May 15, 2024, Casali signed a one-year, major league contract with the San Francisco Giants.
 In 41 games for San Francisco, Casali batted .194/.293/.250 with one home run and eight RBI.

 Atlanta Braves (2025)

 On January 17, 2025, Casali signed a minor league contract with the Atlanta Braves.
 He was released prior to the start of the season on March 17.

+Executive career

 On October 4, 2025, it was announced that Casali had retired as a player and taken a job in the Cincinnati Reds front office.
+On December 5, Buster Posey announced the hiring of Casali as an Advisor to Baseball Operations for the San Francisco Giants.